kahrendt/microWakeWord/README.md

 The generated samples are augmented before or during training to increase variability.
 There are precomputed spectrogram features for various negative datasets available on [Hugging Face](https://huggingface.co/datasets/kahrendt/microwakeword).

-Please see the ``feature_generation.ipynb`` notebook on how to get started with downloading some background datasets and how to augment clips.

-Please see the ``training_notebook.ipynb`` notebook to see how a model is trained.
+Please see the ``basic_training_notebook.ipynb`` notebook to see how a model is trained.
+This notebook will produce a model, but it will most likely not be usable!
+Training a usable model requires a lot of experimentation, and that notebook is meant to serve only as a starting point for advanced users.

+## Models

+See https://github.com/esphome/micro-wake-word-models to download the currently available models.

 ## Acknowledgements